Flowsqy/AbstractMob/README.md

 #
 # Living:
 # <living-keep> [boolean] : Whether the entity is kept when the chunk is unloaded
+# <track-life> [boolean] : Whether the life of the entity should be tracked.
+#   When it sets to true, it adds '%health%', '%max-health%' and '%health-percentage%' placeholders in the custom name.
+#   If it's unset or set to false, these placeholders will not be replaced
 #
 # Attribute:
 # <attribute-n> [https://hub.spigotmc.org/javadocs/spigot/org/bukkit/attribute/Attribute.html] :